-One Pot Lasagna Soup – lasagna is one of my favorite dinners but the faff with the lasagna sheets means it’s not a super easy ground beef recipe.
+Lasagna is one of my favorite dinners but the faff with the lasagna sheets means it’s not a super easy ground beef recipe.
 This lasagna soup gives me all the flavors that I love without any of the faff – my kind of easy!

 Fancy something different?
 Check out my post on cheap chicken dinners.

-5 Quick budget ground beef recipes for busy nights
+5 cheap fast ground beef recipes for busy nights

 We all lead such busy lives, running between jobs and home responsibilities that it often feels like we don’t have time to cook at home.
 The grocery budget says don’t eat out, your time screams the opposite.

-These super easy ground beef recipes will help you both cook at home and keep your grocery budget low.
+These super cheap and easy meals with ground beef will help you both cook at home and keep your grocery budget low.
 And of course they taste delicious!

 For more cheap recipes everyone will love check these posts out: